erykjj/linkture/README.md

   -x                    extract list of scripture references

 auxiliary functions:
-  -b BCV                return the number of verse with code "BCV" ("bbcccvvv") -n verse              return the BCV code for verse number "verse" (integer value)
+  -sc BCV               return the serial number (1-1189) of the chapter with code "BCV" ("bbcccvvv") -sv BCV               return the serial number (1-31078) of the verse with code "BCV" ("bbcccvvv") -cc chapter           return the BCV range for serial chapter number "chapter" (integer value) -cv verse             return the BCV code for serial verse number "verse" (integer value)
 ```

 Or, make it executable first and run directly: